 Q1- Is it legal to buy Bitcoin in India?

 Yes, Bitcoin is 100% legal in India.
-Currently, no clear laws and regulations exist to regulate Bitcoin as of August 2021.
-While the Government might introduce regulations in the future, exchanges like WazirX already operate on self-imposed regulations, where we hold ourselves to the same standards as a traditional exchange.
+No clear laws and regulations exist to monitor Bitcoin as of April 2022, but the Government has imposed a 30% flat rate of crypto tax on gains from the transfer of cryptocurrencies in India.
+Despite the tax implication, the legality aspect of Bitcoin and cryptos hasn’t yet been discussed.
+However, it doesn’t mean that you can’t trade in cryptocurrencies legally.
+Exchanges like WazirX operate on self-imposed regulations, where one is held to the same standards as a traditional exchange.

 Q2- How do I ensure that my Bitcoin is stored safely?